nuodb/node-nuodb/index.md

 ### Getting Started

 Modern applications are increasingly deployed as Docker containers.
-Supporting modern application deployment models, the `node-nuodb` driver is conveniently packaged in Docker containers, making it trivial to build and deploy database applications.
+Supporting modern application deployment models, the [node-nuodb][0] driver is conveniently packaged in Docker containers, making it trivial to build and deploy database applications.